romulomachado/romulomachado.github.io/_posts/2015-09-28-using-ember-simple-auth-with-devise.md

 _Make sure you're using Ember `2.0.0`._

-At the time I'm writing this post, the version 1.0.0 of ember-simple-auth is not merged on `master` yet, so we'll use it from the `jj-abrams` branch.
+<strike>At the time I'm writing this post, the version 1.0.0 of ember-simple-auth is not merged on `master` yet, so we'll use it from the `jj-abrams` branch.</strike>

-Let's install `ember-simple-auth` by adding this line to `devDependencies` on the `package.json` file:
+Let's install the addon `ember-simple-auth`:

-{% highlight javascript %}
+{% highlight bash %}
-// package.json
-"ember-simple-auth": "simplabs/ember-simple-auth#jj-abrams"
+ember install ember-simple-auth
 {% endhighlight %}

 Then run `bower install && npm install`.